OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_InstallationAndOperation_Guide.md

   - Example: `/api-docs`

 * `springdoc.show-actuator`: 🔒
-  - Sets whether to display Actuator endpoints in API documentation.
+  - Sets whether to display Actuator endpoints in the API documentation.
   - Example: `true`

 * `springdoc.default-consumes-media-type`: 🔒
-  - Sets the default media type for request bodies in API documentation.
+  - Sets the default media type for request bodies in the API documentation.
   - Example: `application/json`

 * `springdoc.default-produces-media-type`: 🔒
-  - Sets the default media type for response bodies in API documentation.
+  - Sets the default media type for response bodies in the API documentation.
   - Example: `application/json`

 <br/>

 ## 5.5. application-wallet.yml

 - Role: Configures wallet file information used by the server.

 - Location: `src/main/resources/`

 * `wallet.file-path`:
-    - Specifies the path of the wallet file.
+    - Specifies the path to the wallet file.
 Specifies the location of the file storing the file wallet.
 This file may contain important information such as private keys. *Must be entered as an absolute path*
     - Example: `/path/to/your/cas.wallet`

 * `wallet.password`:
-    - The password used to access the wallet.
+    - Password used to access the wallet.
 This is the password used when accessing the wallet file.
-It requires high security.
+This is information requiring high security.
     - Example: `your_secure_wallet_password`

 ## 5.6. application-cas.yml
-This configuration file defines the basic information of the CAS server, encryption settings, token expiration time, etc.
+This configuration file defines the basic information of the CA server, encryption settings, token expiration times, etc.

 * `cas.did`:
-  - Sets the DID of the CAS server.
+  - Sets the DID of the CA server.
   - Example: did:omn:cas

 * `cas.certificate-vc`:
-  - Sets the CAS server's membership certificate VC lookup API.
+  - Configures the registration certificate VC lookup API of the CA server.
   - Format: {CAS domain}/cas/api/v1/certificate-vc
   - Example: http://127.0.0.1:8094/cas/api/v1/certificate-vc

 <br/>

 ## 5.7. blockchain.properties
-- Role: Configures the blockchain server information that the CAS server will connect to.
-Following '5.1.1.
-Installing Hyperledger Fabric Test Network' in the [Open DID Installation Guide], private key, certificate, and server connection information configuration files are automatically generated when installing the Hyperledger Fabric test network.
-In blockchain.properties, you set the path where these files are located and the network name entered during the Hyperledger Fabric test network installation.
-Also, set the chaincode name of Open DID deployed in '5.1.2.
-Deploying Open DID Chaincode'.
+- Role: Configures the blockchain server information that the CA server will integrate with.
+Following the installation of the Hyperledger Fabric test network according to [Open DID Installation Guide] '5.1.1.
+Install Hyperledger Fabric Test Network', private key, certificate, and server connection information configuration files are automatically generated.
+In blockchain.properties, you configure the path where these files are located and the network name entered during the Hyperledger Fabric test network installation.
+Also, you configure the chaincode name of Open DID deployed in '5.1.2.
+Deploy Open DID Chaincode'.

 - Location: `src/main/resources/properties`

 ### 5.7.1.
 Blockchain Integration Configuration

 * `fabric.configFilePath:`:
-  - Sets the path where the Hyperledger Fabric connection information file is located.
-This file is automatically generated when installing the Hyperledger Fabric test network, and the default filename is 'connection-org1.json'.
+  - Configures the path where the Hyperledger Fabric connection information file is located.
+This file is automatically generated during the Hyperledger Fabric test network installation, and the default filename is 'connection-org1.json'.
   - Example: {yourpath}/connection-org1.json

 * `fabric.privateKeyFilePath:`:
-  - Sets the path of the private key file used by the Hyperledger Fabric client for transaction signing and authentication on the network.
-This file is automatically generated when installing the Hyperledger Fabric test network.
+  - Configures the path to the private key file used by the Hyperledger Fabric client for transaction signing and authentication on the network.
+This file is automatically generated during the Hyperledger Fabric test network installation.
   - Example: {yourpath}/{private key filename}

 * `fabric.certificateFilePath:`:
-  - Sets the path where the Hyperledger Fabric client certificate is located.
-This file is automatically generated when installing the Hyperledger Fabric test network, and the default filename is 'cert.pem'.
+  - Configures the path where the Hyperledger Fabric client certificate is located.
+This file is automatically generated during the Hyperledger Fabric test network installation, and the default filename is 'cert.pem'.
   - Example: /{yourpath}/cert.pem

 * `fabric.mychannel:`:
   - The name of the private network (channel) used in Hyperledger Fabric.
-You should set the channel name entered during the Hyperledger Fabric test network installation.
+You must set the channel name entered during the Hyperledger Fabric test network installation.
   - Example: mychannel

 * `fabric.chaincodeName:`: 🔒
-  - The chaincode name of Open DID used in Hyperledger Fabric.
+  - The name of the Open DID chaincode used in Hyperledger Fabric.
 This value is fixed as 'opendid'.
   - Example: opendid

 <br/>